camwestwood/xapi/recipes/vle/forum.md

 #### Entity Example:

-The verb depends on whether the post starts or continues a discussion?.
+The verb depends on whether the post starts or continues a discussion.

 - The verb [posted](/vocabulary.md#posted) denotes the action of starting a discussion on a forum.
 - [replied](/vocabulary.md#replied) denotes the action of replying to a discussion topic on a forum.